NeradaXsinZ/business-car-ocr/README.md

 A jar will be created in build/libs

 ## Running the Application
-After creating the jar, to run the application simply run
+After creating the jar, to run the application simply navigate to build/libs and run
 ```console
 foo@business-card-ocr/build/libs
 > java -jar BusinessCardParser-all.jar path/to/BusinessCardfile.txt